 Forms for Newly Enrolling StudentsWelcome to the Greensboro Montessori School community!
 As you begin your journey with our School, we ask you to complete a few forms to help us provide the best care possible for our students.
 Many of our enrollment forms are fillable PDF forms.
 When working with these forms, please follow the below steps:

 - Open the form using Adobe Acrobat Reader.
 Do not open the form in your browser.
 Instead, open Acrobat Reader program, click on file/open and locate the form saved on your desktop.

 - Fill out the form in Acrobat Reader.
 While you can complete a fillable PDF form while it is displayed in your internet browser, we strongly recommend that you not open fillable forms in your browser.
 You will have trouble printing and saving your completed forms from your browser.

 - Save your completed PDF form to your desktop.

 - Print, sign and return your completed form to the School.
 If you don't have access to a printer, you may also email your completed PDF form as an attachment to email@example.com.
 We will print the file and have a copy waiting for you to sign in the front office.

-Forms for New Enrolling Students
+Fillable PDF Forms for ALL New Families

 At Greensboro Montessori School, we view learning as a life-long pursuit which starts in the home.
 Therefore, we have tremendous respect for you, the parent, as the child’s first teacher and know your child’s learning is maximized when we work together and support one another in a true partnership.